fkmjec/minuteman/README.md

 # Minuteman

 Minuteman is a tool to help users with meeting minuting (producing a summary of the meeting).
 It works with the JitSi meeting platform.
 The user connects the tool to a meeting, a transcript is generated and meeting minutes are iteratively being created.
 An example instance is available at `minuteman.kmjec.cz`.
 Currently supported languages are: English and we are working on supporting Czech.
+The system was developed under supervision of [doc.
+RNDr.
+Ondřej Bojar, Ph.D.](https://ufal.mff.cuni.cz/ondrej-bojar) at [Charles University](https://www.mff.cuni.cz/), read more in our paper: https://arxiv.org/abs/2309.05272

 ![An example of the application in action](images/minuteman_fullscreen.png)